byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

 - Synthetic groups for the hooks is not useful - breaks seeing code - probably just remove those.
 - Probably just avoid `Block` altogether
 - Create a synthetic group for imports - ensure all code is visible on hover
+- Create a synthetic group for types
 - Drop group for mutations and hooks
-- If there is a Conditional with only If, then just show the If

 Design: